Dharmananda Damodar Kosambi

-Dharmananda Damodar Kosambi (9 October 1876 – 4 June 1947) was a Portuguese Buddhist scholar and Pāli language expert.
+Dharmananda Damodar Kosambi (9 October 1876 – 4 June 1947) was an Indian Buddhist scholar and Pāli language expert.
 He was the father of the mathematician and prominent Marxist historian Damodar Dharmananda Kosambi.

 Biography

 Kosambi was born in the Sancoale village of Portuguese Goa in 1876 in orthodox Gaud Saraswat Brahmin (GSB) family.
 He was married at the age of sixteen.
 He was passionately interested in knowledge and felt that married life would not allow him to pursue this goal.
 He thus attempted to leave home several times, but lacked the courage to do so and he returned to his family.
 However, after the birth of his first daughter, Manik, he did leave his family not returning for nearly four years.
 Needless to say, his wife, Balabai, suffered during these years, as it was uncommon at the time for a married man to leave his wife and family.
 Later, Kosambi first traveled to Pune with an intention to learn Sanskrit.
 From Pune, he traveled to Varanasi after brief sojourns in Ujjain, Indore, Gwalior and Prayag.
 At Varanasi, he diligently learnt Sanskrit under the tutelage of Gangadharpant Shastri and Nageshwarpant Dharmadhikari.
 He faced many difficulties in Kashi while attempting to provide for himself.
 He had to work hard to earn enough to eat and maintain accommodation.
 To make matters worse, Kashi was affected by a severe epidemic during his time there.
 Still, he made phenomenal progress in Sanskrit.

 Over the next three years, he traveled to Nepal to study Buddhism in its original language, Pāli.
 However, he was rather disappointed with the dismal state of Buddhism there and instead continued on to Calcutta and then to Ceylon (Sri Lanka), where he enrolled himself in the Vidyodaya College.
 He studied there for three years under the tutelage of Hikkaduwe Sri Sumangala Thera and was ordained as a Buddhist monk in 1902.
 Later, he went to Burma (Myanmar) and undertook comparative study of Buddhist texts in Burmese language.
 After spending seven years abroad, Kosambi returned to India.